Multiple testing under negative dependence: Notions of negative dependence

+The structure \eqref{eq:def-counter} imposes strong conditions on the marginal distributions (in particular, the marginal distributions cannot be continuous when $K\ge 3$).
+A pairwise counter-monotonic random vector has the smallest joint distribution function among all random vectors with the same marginals.
+See \cite{PW15} for the above statements and other forms of extremal negative dependence.
+As shown by \cite{LLW23}, a pairwise counter-monotonic random vector is negatively associated and negative regression dependent.

-We mention a few relevant closure properties below.
+\textbf{Closure properties.} We mention a few relevant closure properties below.

-\textbf{Monotone transformations:} All notions of negative dependence are preserved under concordant coordinatewise monotonic transformations (the term \emph{condordant} here means that we apply either a decreasing transformation to all coordinates or an increasing transformation to all coordinates).
+\textit{Monotone transformations:} All notions of negative dependence are preserved under concordant coordinatewise monotonic transformations (the term \emph{concordant} here means that we apply either decreasing transformations to all coordinates or increasing transformations to all coordinates).

-\textbf{Sums:} If $\mathbf X_1$ and $\mathbf X_2$ are each negative lower orthant dependent, and are independent of each other, then $\mathbf X_1 + \mathbf X_2$ is also negative lower orthant dependent \citep[Corollary 3]{MR22}.
+\textit{Convolution:} Suppose that $\mathbf X_1$ and $\mathbf X_2$ are independent of each other.
+If each of $\mathbf X_1$ and $\mathbf X_2$ is negative lower orthant dependent, then $\mathbf X_1 + \mathbf X_2$ is also negative lower orthant dependent; see \citep[Theorem 4.2]{M97} and \citep[Corollary 3]{MR22}.
+This also holds for negative association by combining Properties P6 and P7 of \cite{JP83}.